NCAS-CMS/cfdm/docs/source/tutorial.rst

       (e.g. the standard name),
     * a data array, and
-    * "metadata constructs" that describe the locations of each cell of the data array, and the physical nature of each cell's datum.
+    * "metadata constructs" that describe the locations of each cell (i.e. the "domain") of the data array, and the physical nature of each cell's datum.

-Likewise, the domain construct, that corresponds to a CF-netCDF domain variable, includes all of the metadata to describe it:
+Likewise, the domain construct, that corresponds to a CF-netCDF domain variable or to the domain of a field construct, includes all of the metadata to describe it:

-    * descriptive properties that apply to field construct as a whole (e.g. the standard name), and
+    * descriptive properties that apply to field construct as a whole (e.g. the long name), and
     * metadata constructs that describe the locations of each cell of the domain.